abhigenie92/pywhiteboard/README.md

 $ python -m pip install PyUserInput==0.1.9
 ```

-Finding and Specify the Device
+Find and Specify the Device
 ------------
 1. Note the id number of the device.
   ````